Sk05062003/APClubIITP/README.md

 Note:-
 1. create pull request to dev branch only
 2. for any content that is not provided in the above mentioned drive link, add dummy content(for example: stock images).
+3. with each pull request, please attach a screenshot for the page after implementation of code.